South Korea warns of first potential lockdown as coronavirus numbers continue to rise - Local News 8

 Such a move would likely constitute “a big social change,” warned Yoon and could result in harm to small businesses and the self-employed.

-On Tuesday, South Korea reported 1,078 new cases, the majority of which were locally transmitted, bringing the national total to 45,442.
+On Tuesday, South Korea reported 1,078 new cases, the highest daily count since the start of the pandemic, bringing the national total to 45,442.
 Some 226 patients are in critical condition, while there were an additional 12 deaths Tuesday, increasing total fatalities to 612.

+On Wednesday, the acting Mayor of Seoul, Seo Jung-hyup, warned the capital was facing a critical shortage of hospital space, with 77 of the city’s 78 ICU beds now occupied by coronavirus patients.

 While these numbers pale in comparison to those seen in much of Europe or the United States, the latest spike is demonstrative of the additional difficulties caused by freezing winter temperatures — which drive people indoors, where infection is easier — and growing fatigue over restrictions and precautions.